EnergyModelsX/EnergyModelsHydrogen.jl/docs/src/nodes/reformer.md

   It is important to note that you can only use `FixedProfile`, `StrategicProfile`, or `RepresentativeProfile` for the time profiles, but not `OperationalProfile`.
   In addition, all values have to be non-negative.
 - **`rate_limit::TimeProfile`**:\
-  The `rate_limit` specifies the maximum allowed change in the relative capacity utilization of the reformer in a duration of 1 of an operational period as outlined on *[Utilize `TimeStruct`](@extref EnergyModelsBase utilize_timestruct)*.
+  The `rate_limit` specifies the maximum allowed change in the relative capacity utilization of the reformer in a duration of 1 of an operational period as outlined on *[Utilize `TimeStruct`](@extref EnergyModelsBase how_to-utilize_TS-struct-sp)*.
   Different types can be incorporated having constraints on the positive (`RampUp` and `RampBi`) or negative (`RampDown` and `RampBi`) allowed change as described in *[Change of utilization](@ref lib-pub-ramping)*.
   Constraints are only created when required by the composite type.\
   All values have to be in range ``[0,1]``.

 ## [Mathematical description](@id nodes-ref-math)

-In the following mathematical experssions, we use the name for variables and functions used in the model.
+In the following mathematical equations, we use the name for variables and functions used in the model.
 Variables are in general represented as

 ``\texttt{var\_example}[index_1, index_2]``